 It’s hard to overemphasize how polished and unique Super Mario 3D Land still feels.
 Despite the limitations of its framerate and nerfs to Mario’s overall speed (at least when compared to other games in the Super Mario series), Super Mario 3D Land is a dream to play.
 By letting Mario zoom above obstacles and glide effortlessly with the Tanooki Suit, Super Mario 3D Land has a unique feel that none of its successors have managed to capture.
 While Super Mario 3D World introduced the Cat Suit, which is fun in its own way, the Tanooki Suit still feels better and more precise than its feline companion.

 It’s difficult to imagine the 3DS as the 75 million unit seller it is today without the excellent timing of Super Mario 3D Land‘s release.
 Coming at the end of a disastrous launch year, and carrying with it the hopes and expectations of Nintendo’s next generation of handheld game systems, Super Mario 3D Land succeeded in bailing the 3DS out of a slow start and galvanizing sales.
 Its success infused a sense of creativity and level design that had been absent from the Mario series for a number of years.
-Eight years after its release, Super Mario 3D Land remains one of the 3DS’ best games and Mario’s best portable entry.
+Years after its release, Super Mario 3D Land remains one of the 3DS’ best games and Mario’s best portable entry.